 What is supported employment?

 Across Australia there are more than 20,000 supported employees working in Australian Disability Enterprises (ADEs).
-These range across many industries and roles, and are mainly suited for employees with moderate to severe disability.
+These range across many industries and are mainly suited for employees with moderate to severe disability.

 When working at an ADE, supported employees receive support and assistance to do their job successfully where necessary.